 Written By.
 Emily Dwyer

-How is meal prepping actually going to help me?
+How is meal prepping going to help me?

 I can’t even count the number of times I’ve showed up to work without a lunch packed because I went out to dinner the night before and did not prep a thing.
 When this happens, I usually go to a nearby sandwich shop and find something on the menu that seems somewhat healthy and not too expensive.
 But if this happens 2 or 3 times each month, meaning that $12 sandwich I buy ends up costing me about $500 per year if factoring in chips and a drink.
 Is it worth it for bread and deli meat?
 Probably not.
 Meal prepping can literally prevent this entire situation.

-- With already-prepared lunches & dinners for the week, you will be saving money by not going out to restaurants or other fast-food establishments
+- With prepared lunches & dinners you’ll be saving money by not going out to restaurants or other fast-food establishments

-- You will save time by not having to leave work or school to purchase these meals
+- You’ll save time by not having to leave work or school to purchase these meals

-- You will be getting much higher-quality nutrition, which will help boost your natural energy
+- You’ll receive higher-quality nutrition, which will help boost your natural energy

 - Meal prepping allows you to get more bang for your buck by providing a nutritious and fulfilling meal at a comparable cost to eating out